William Clifford Newman

-William Clifford Newman (August 16, 1928 – May 20, 2017) was an American clergyman of the Roman Catholic Church.
-He served as an auxiliary bishop of the Archdiocese of Baltimore from 1984 to 2003.
+William Clifford Newman (August 16, 1928 – May 20, 2017) was an American prelate of the Roman Catholic Church in the United States.
+He served as an auxiliary bishop of the Archdiocese of Baltimore in Maryland from 1984 to 2003.

 Biography

+Early life

-William Newman was born in Baltimore, Maryland, and graduated from Calvert Hall College in 1946.
-He then entered St. Charles College in Catonsville, and later earned a Bachelor of Arts degree from St. Mary's Seminary in 1950.
-In 1954, he received a Licentiate of Sacred Theology from the Catholic University of America in Washington, D.C.
-He was ordained to the priesthood on May 29, 1954.
-His first assignment was as assistant pastor at St. Elizabeth Church in Baltimore.
+William Newman was born on August 16, 1928, in Baltimore, Maryland.
+After graduating from Calvert Hall High School in 1946, he decided to enter the priesthood.
+He then attend St. Charles College in Catonsville, Maryland, and earned a Bachelor of Arts degree from St. Mary's Seminary in Baltimore in 1950.
+That same year, Newman entered the Catholic University of America (CUA) in Washington, D.C.
+He was awarded a Licentiate of Sacred Theology in 1954.

+Priesthood

+Newman was ordained to the priesthood by Archbishop Francis Patrick Keough for the Archdiocese of Baltimore on May 29, 1954.After his ordination, the archdiocese assigned Newman as assistant pastor at St. Elizabeth Parish in Baltimore.

-From 1962 to 1967, Newman served as the first principal of St. Paul's Latin High School.
-He was raised to the rank of Papal Chamberlain by Pope Paul VI in June 1965.
-That same year, he received a Master's degree from Loyola College.
-From 1967 to 1976, he served as superintendent of Catholic schools in the Archdiocese of Baltimore.
-During this time, he also became involved in several civic and religious organizations, and served as Secretary of Education for the archdiocese (1972-1974).
-He became pastor of SS.
-Philip and James Church in 1976, and rector of the Cathedral of Mary Our Queen in 1981.
+In 1962, Newman left St. Elizabeth to serve as the first principal of St. Paul Latin High School in Baltimore.
+He was raised to the rank of papal chamberlain by Pope Paul VI in June 1965.
+That same year, he received a Masters in Education, Administration and Supervision degree from Loyola College in Baltimore.In 1967, Archbishop Lawrence Shehan named Newman as superintendent of Catholic schools in the archdiocese.
+He was appointed as secretary of education for the archdiocese in 1972.

+Newman returned to pastoral work in 1976 when he was appointed pastor of SS.
+Philip and James Parish.
+In 1981, he was appointed rector of the Cathedral of Mary Our Queen in Baltimore.